Ivenyang/cocos-docs/manual/framework/native/physics/Physics_Integration/en.md

 }
 ```

-Scene class has new static factory method-createWithPhysics() to create scene with physics world.
+Scene class has a new static factory method-createWithPhysics() to create scene with physics world.
 You can get PhysicsWorld instance by Scene's **getPhysicsWorld()** method.

 PhysicsWorld's **setDebugDrawMask()** method is very useful when debugging physics engine, it can make shape, joint and contact visible in physics world.
 Remember switch off the debug function when you want to release your game.